-With a 12 hour overnight layover, we really didn’t have any expectation that we would have time to do much.
+With a 12 hour overnight layover in Dublin, we really didn’t have any expectation that we would have time to do much.

 In hopes that we would have time for a quick morning sightseeing excursion, we picked a hotel that was reasonably central, but on the airport side of the center, to avoid any problems with traffic.
 With a very late arrival, we also had to find a place with a 24-hour check-in desk.
 The Charles Stewart Guesthouse ended up being a great option.
 It was a 20 minute taxi ride, had an option to have breakfast included, and had large, old-school rooms that made you feel you were in old Ireland.

 As it turned out, we had even less time than we expected.
 Our flight from Zurich was delayed – apparently the fuel truck decided to leak and the fire department had to come and get it cleaned up before they would give clearance for the plane to start its engines.
 Sigh, but I guess better than ending up as a big fireball.

 We did have time for a traditional Irish breakfast of bacon, sausage, beans, and poached eggs, but other than a 30-40 minute walk, there wasn’t time to see much more.
 Still, it was more fun than staying in a vanilla hotel next to the airport.

 Next up: 2.5 Weeks in Italy and Switzerland: Planning Part 3 – Activities